Brother-Blue/Dist.-Systems-booking-gui/README.md

 The BookingGUI conists of three views each with its own responsibility.

 The Home-page displays a navigable map where all dentist offices are shown as pins.
-The pins change color indicating available timeslots at each dentist registry for the date specified by the user.
+The pins change color indicating available timeslots at each dentist office for the date specified by the user.

 The Offices-page gives an overview of all dentistoffices in the system.
 Here all information about the dentistoffice is displayed.